TeamSOBITS/swerve_steering_controller/README.md

 ## Usage

-The `zinger_swerve_controller` package can be launched by using one of the two following command lines.
+The `swerve_steering_controller` package can be launched by using one of the two following command lines.
 The first command line is for use when running the robot in the Gazebo simulator

-    ros2 launch zinger_swerve_controller swerve_controller.launch.py use_sim_time:=true
+    ros2 launch swerve_steering_controller swerve_controller.launch.py use_sim_time:=true

 When using the controller on a physical robot use

-    ros2 launch zinger_swerve_controller swerve_controller.launch.py
+    ros2 launch swerve_steering_controller swerve_controller.launch.py